igoodwin/csharp-create-derived-class/README.md

 > Create derived class 'MyBaseDerived'

 5. Enter name if necessary
-6. The extension inserts the derived class beneath the original base class in the current file
+6. The extension inserts the derived class beneath the original base class in the current file (also works if you trigger the action from an overrideable member)

 ---